Fritzl case: Self-portrayal and psychiatric assessment

+Chamber

 The Fritzl property in Amstetten is a building dating from around 1890.
-A newer building was added after 1978 when Fritzl applied for a building permit for an "extension with basement."
+A newer building was added after 1978, when Fritzl applied for a building permit for an "extension with basement."
 In 1983, building inspectors visited the site and verified that the new extension had been built according to the dimensions specified on the permit.
 Fritzl had illegally enlarged the room by excavating space for a much larger basement, concealed by walls.
-Around 1981 or 1982, according to his statement, Fritzl started to turn this hidden cellar into a prison cell and installed a washbasin, toilet, bed, hot plate, and refrigerator.
+Around 1981 or 1982, according to his statement, Fritzl started to turn this hidden cellar into a prison chamber and installed a washbasin, toilet, bed, hot plate and refrigerator.
 In 1983, he added more space by creating a passageway to a pre-existing basement area under the old part of the property, of which only he knew.